-Performance: Good Self-assessment: Good Findings and supporting evidence: The existing programmes have strong links to industry to ensure that programme design meets the needs of relevant stakeholders.
+Performance: Marginal Self-assessment: Good Findings and supporting evidence: Overall, since the last EER, there has been a noticeable improvement in organisation-wide moderation practices.
+Aspire2 International initiated external post-assessment moderation has been significantly increased to address findings from previous NZQA moderation activities.
+Internal moderation occurs for all programmes, and cross-campus moderation supports the consistency of assessor judgements across campuses.
+These findings feed into the quarterly programme performance reports and the annual programme review.
+Despite these improvements, however, Aspire2 International Business & Technology failed to identify that many of the assessment tasks in the New Zealand Diploma in Information Technology Technical Support (Level 5) programme do not align with the learning outcomes (see 1.1 for more details).
 An industry advisory group meets twice a year to feed into programme development and review.
-Stakeholders that NZQA spoke to confirmed they can give input into programmes, and that their feedback is valued and acted on, when appropriate.
-Each campus also has relationships with its local industry, to reflect the contextual and local nature of the hospitality and cookery sectors.
+Stakeholders that NZQA spoke to confirmed they can give input into programmes, and that their feedback is valued and acted on when appropriate.
+Each campus also has relationships with its own local industry, to reflect the contextual and local nature of the business and information technology sectors.
 Guest speakers who are stakeholders from industry give learners insights into what it is like working in the industry.
-Guest lectures are recorded so that learners across campuses can view the lecture.
-Since the last EER, there has been a significant improvement in moderation practices - part of this is evidenced through an academic excellence project.
-External post-assessment moderation has been significantly increased to address findings from NZQA moderation activities.
-Internal moderation occurs for all programmes, and cross-campus moderation supports the consistency of assessor judgements across campuses.
-These findings feed into the quarterly programme performance reports, and the annual programme review.
-NZQA has recently completed a moderation activity for the New Zealand Diploma in Hospitality Management, in which the moderator agreed with all the assessor decisions.
-However, there were some areas for improvement identified, including ensuring the assessment tasks appropriately address the learning outcomes.
-Aspire2 International Hospitality & Healthcare has responded that this will be considered in their ongoing review.
+Guest lectures are recorded so that learners across campuses can view the lectures online.
 There is a noticeably high use of the 'further evidence required' (FER) policy.
 This gives learners the opportunity to resubmit the part of the assessment they did not get correct in their first attempt.
 It is not clear whether there is a 'first time pass rate' expectation.
-However, most learners pass after their first FER
+However, most learners pass after their first FER (i.e. their second attempt at the assessment), which is

-(i.e. their second attempt at the assessment), which is acceptable to Aspire2 International.
-While an opportunity to reattempt a task is standard practice in competency-based assessment, NZQA has expressed some concerns with the potential reliance on this policy.
-Given the high reliance on FER attempts by learners, this may indicate that they may not be ready for a summative assessment at the point they are being assessed.
+T acceptable to Aspire2.
+While an opportunity to re-attempt a task is standard practice in competency-based assessment, NZQA has expressed some concerns about the potential reliance on this policy.
+Given the high reliance on FER attempts by learners, this may indicate that learners may not be ready for a summative assessment at the point they are being assessed.
 Being able to resubmit the same assessment multiple times, without any change to the task, may also reduce the authenticity of the assessments.
-The academic leadership has a good understanding of programme development and delivery principles, and there are regular meetings to cross-collaborate with campus leaders to reflect on improvements required.
-Conclusion: Programmes meet industry needs well.
-Assessment and moderation are generally sound, and there is good reflection on programme delivery overall.
-However, it is too early to know how successful some improvements have been.
+Conclusion: Programmes are well understood to meet the needs of industry.
+Some of the assessment and moderation practices are sound, though there are serious concerns with regards to delivery of the New Zealand Diploma in Information Technology Technical Support (Level 5), as noted earlier in this report.
+It is also too early to measure the overall effectiveness of some improvements in the academic excellence project.